Self, Soul, and God

 Reality is the ‘music of the spheres’.
 The world is a musical instrument.

 We experience the gravitation field, we manipulate the quantum field, we ponder about a field of consciousness, but we live in the electromagnetic field.
 Electromagnetism is light, it is energy, it is charge, it is magnetism, it is electricity.
 And electromagnetism is chemistry – the dynamically ordered and structured flow of electrons between atoms.
-And as life is ordered . . . structured . . . dynamic . . . self-organizing . . . self-reproducing . . . and sub-critically stable . . chemical complexity, and so life, too, is electromagnetism.
+And as life is ordered . . . structured . . . dynamic . . . self-organizing . . . self-reproducing . . . and sub-critically stable . . chemical complexity, life, too, is electromagnetism.

 Electromagnetism is how our nerves conduct signals by firing across electric charge gradients, across axon membranes.
 Our brains, our hearts, our muscles, our thoughts, our emotions, our vision – all fire electromagnetically.
 Seizures and cardiac sudden death are discharges of electromagnetism.
 Our moods and state of consciousness flow with electromagnetic, EEG brain waves.